 For many students, the non-academic benefits of the Honors program prove to be just as meaningful as the seminars.
 As a member of the Alfred University Honors Program, you can expect to be surrounded by bright, talented, creative, and energetic classmates from the start of your first year.
 There’s no way we can detail all the perks of being an Honors student, but here are some of the highlights:

 Soon after your acceptance in the Honors Program, you’ll be “adopted” by an upper-class member of the Honors program who will answer any questions you may have via phone or e-mail.
-Before the start of classes in late August, you’ll have lunch with the other first-year students in the program and finally meet your “big sibling” at the Death By Chocolate reception for new and returning students, held annually at the Honors House:
+Before the start of classes in late August, you’ll have dinner with the other first-year students in the program and finally meet your “big sibling” at the Death By Chocolate reception for new and returning students, held annually at the Honors House:

 The Honors House